$ 80.00

 Origin: Guangdong, China

-British diplomat and statesman Charles, Second Earl of Grey, is said to have received the original recipe for this scented tea in China in the Nineteenth Century.
-Despite its worldwide popularity, no one can say for certain what was in the original formula, or who the source was of this spectacular combination of black tea with oil of bergamot orange.
-We do know that the best ingredients produce the best blends.
-Blue Willow uses only fresh oil of bergamot, derived from the Mediterranean bergamot plant, a variety of citrus.
-We blend premium Chinese and Indian black teas, applying just the right amount of bergamot oil.
+Our blend uses fresh oil of bergamot, derived from the Mediterranean bergamot plant, a variety of citrus.
+We blend premium Chinese and Indian black teas, with just the right amount of bergamot oil.
 Our method creates a perfect balance of the robust citrus aroma of the Mediterranean orange and the warm, oaky, fruity flavors of the tea leaves themselves.
-Blue Willow’s Earl Grey blend is accented with the addition of blue cornflowers and orange peels, which liven up the appearance of the tea and add an extra floral hint to the flavor.
-Taken black, with a twist of lemon, or with milk and sugar, Earl Grey has won the favor of many tea drinkers and provides an excellent cup at breakfast, teatime or with dessert.
+Our blend is accented with the addition of blue cornflowers, which liven up the appearance of the tea and add an extra floral hint to the flavor.
+Never soapy, or perfumy, this blend is a favorite for even non-Earl lovers.

 $ 10.00